Esri/arcgis-maps-sdk-java-samples/feature-layers/feature-layer-query/README.md

 Demonstrates how to query a FeatureLayer from a FeatureTable.

 ##How to use the sample##
-The sample provides a search bar on the top, where you can input the name of a US State.
+Input the name of a U.S. state into search bar.
 When you hit search the application performs a query on the feature table and based on the result either highlights the state geometry or provides an error.

 Note: The search is case sensitive.